termsurf/tree/readme.md

 Check out the [BaseLink Book](https://github.com/termsurf/base.link) for the most up-to-date info on the project!
-Specifically the pages on Syntax, for a detailed spec on LinkText.
+Specifically the pages on Syntax, for a detailed spec on NoteText.

 ## License